 The results showed that sperm MDA levels increased significantly after 15, 30, and 60 min incubation of sperm with PVP.
-It seems that this contradiction needs further investigation in the oxidant and antioxidant Furthermore, in this study, SOD2 expression significantly increased after incubation in different time intervals with PVP.
+It seems that this contradiction needs further investigation in the and sperm oxidant antioxidant systems.
+Furthermore, in this study, SOD2 expression significantly increased after incubation in different time intervals with PVP.
 Mitochondrial SOD, or Mn SOD, also called SOD2, is a gene that is expressed in high levels, and the NRF2-ARE signaling pathway regulates it in human semen and preserves sperms from oxidative stress indices.
-It was reported that SOD maintained H2O2 and O2- balanced and disrupted enzyme expression that affected sperm function.
+It was reported that SOD maintained H_2O_2 and $O2^$ balanced and disrupted enzyme expression that affected sperm function.
 In male infertility, SOD has low activity, and its antioxidant capacity is decreased in seminal plasma.
 It was revealed that male infertility is associated with SOD activity of seminal and sperm fertilization potential (Fallahi et al., 2021).
 HSPA2 protein is detected in normal testis and also in spermatocytes and spermatids.
 HSPA2 has a main role in human spermatogenesis and is placed in the periacrosomal region, which contributes to oocyte activation.
-In oligozoospermic and azoospermia cases, the level of HSPA2 expression decreased compared to the fertile cases (Nixon et al., 2015).
+In oligozoospermic and azoospermia cases, the level of HSPA2 expression decreased